needle-mirror/com.unity.localization/Documentation~/localization.md

 Some languages have multiple ways of handling plurals, and some have no plural forms at all.

-To enable plural forms, tick the **Plural Mode** checkbox.
+To enable plural forms, tick the **Plural Mode** check box.
 Once enabled each Locale displays the correct number of plural forms for that language.
 You can then add a plural, and the format operator **{0}** to provide the plural value during translation.

 ![Example of a plural form string in English.](images/StringTable_PluralViewEnglish.png)